CalebClauson/text-rpg/README.md

 - combat screen
 - attack selection menu
 - hub screen between encounters
+- shop screen
-- level up screen
+- level-up screen
-- game over screen
+- game-over screen

-The GUI has been cleaned up so it handles interface flow while combat logic is increasingly handled in separate system files.
+The GUI has been cleaned up so it better handles screen transitions and overall interface flow while more gameplay logic is moved into separate system files.

-## Character Creation
+### Character Creation

 The game includes a character creation screen where the player can: